Skip to content

 Conclusion

 Overall, pantry moths are not harmful and do not cause diseases or any known danger.
 However, their infestation comes with an economic loss and is similarly expensive.
-One thing for sure is, moths can only be dangerous because they spread at a very high rate.

-Notably, these insects can invade any place.
 There are key places where these insects can hide, such as ceilings, cracks, and holes in furniture.
 For pantry moths extermination from your house, you need to use traps, spays, and maintain cleanliness.

 In addition, before you purchase your food from any grocery shop, inspect it thoroughly.
 After that, store it in an airtight container or hard plastic.